-Prior to registering, students have to consult with the instructor to identify the base knowledge of epidemiology methods (descriptive, analytic, experimental) or neuroscience.
+Before the 2nd class, students have to consult with the instructor to identify the base knowledge of epidemiology methods (descriptive, analytic, experimental) and neuroscience.
 Separate sessions will be available upon request for students less familiar with either one of these two sciences.

-The course is articulated in lectures, workshops and practicum as follows:
+The course is articulated in workshops, lectures, and exercises as follows:

-1. Lectures.
+- 1. Workshops: These sessions pertain the methodological approaches to write a proposal in population neuroscience. - 2.
+Lectures.
 The lectures cover some of the most common CNS disorders, including but not only limited to: a) protein misfolding (Parkinson's disease, Alzheimer's disease, Amyotrophic Lateral Sclerosis), b) brain abnormalities accompanying chronic diseases (e.g. Type 1 Diabetes, Sickle Cell Disease) c) "normal" brain aging, d) a selection of neurological disorders related to environmental, genetic and infectious factors (multiple sclerosis, epilepsy, encephalitis, autism, brain tumor, traumatic brain injury).
 A total of 3-5 CNS disorders will be presented throughout the course.

-These lectures serve as an example to illustrate how epidemiological approaches can help investigate and explain the variability of clinical manifestations and response to treatment of such neurological disorders.
+These lectures serve as an example to illustrate how epidemiological approaches can help investigate and explain the variability of clinical manifestations and response to treatment of neurological disorders.
 Each disorder is covered using a 4-level approach: First, each neurological disorder is presented through clinical characterization; an epidemiological perspective is then introduced; next, etiologic factors and underlying mechanisms that influence the onset, progression and recurrence will be covered.
 Lastly, a practical example of a manuscript or a grant proposal will be presented; this approach will illustrate how epidemiological methods and neuroscience methods combined can serve to answer specific research questions.
 Neurological disorders related to genetic and environmental risk factors will be examined to teach the basis for differences in susceptibility to the diseases in individuals and populations.
 Methods to assess the frequency, severity, risk factors, natural history, outcomes and effective treatment strategies will be illustrated.
-Research ethics considerations about neurological patients as vulnerable populations for study
+Research ethics considerations about neurological patients as vulnerable populations for study recruitment will be addressed.
+Geographic variation of risk factors will be examined through the critical comparisons of international neuroepidemiological studies.